dustinpfister/blog_posts/_posts/threejs-face3.md

 ## 4 - The Material index property

 If in case you did not know, it is possible to give an array of materials to the mesh constructor, rather than just one.
 In this case there should be some way to set which material should be used for which insistence of face3.
-For this there is the material index property of face3.
+For this there is the material index property of a face3 instance.
+So the process of having control over this is to just loop over the array of face3 objects, and set the desired material index value for each face.

 Say for example I want to have a cube with three different materials that will each be used for three of the six sides of the cube.
 To pull that off I might do something like this: